asoali67/Capstone/README.md

    This result is a perfect score.

 2. **Final Modeling"
-   For the final modelings i used only used three features "BMI', 'Weight' and 'Height'.
+   For the final modeling’s i used only used three features "BMI', 'Weight' and 'Height'.
 I have also ran V yo tune all the hyper-parameters.
-THe scoring improved a little but not much, the base model scores was already high and it is expected to be a little improvements.
+The scoring improved a little but not much, the base model scores was already high and it is expected to be a little improvements.

    ![Final Model Performance](images/FinalModel_performance.png)

-   Again for further analysis, i have obtained the Confusion matrix.
+   Again, for further analysis, i have obtained the Confusion matrix.
 As per the Base model, i have relied on the precision and recall for scoring.

    ![Final Model Matrix](images/FinalModel_matrix.png)